-Performance Measure FY 2017-18 Actual FY 2018-19 Projected Level of reading gain of participants in the Peacemakers Alliance course levels (1.7 years of 1.5 reading levels (1.5 years of school)

-Percent of participants who complete the 90% 90%

-Peacemakers Alliance course and the Violence
+Performance Measure FY 2017-18 FY 2018-19 FY 2019-20 Actual Estimated Projected l' 1.7 reading levels (1.7 years of school) 1.5 1.5 Percent of participants who complete the Peacemakers Alliance course and the Violence Prevention Retreats 90% 90% 90%

-Prevention Retreats

-The amendment will extend the term of the agreement through June 30, 2019, with an increase of \$51,500, for a maximum agreement amount of \$103,000.
+The Second Amendment will extend the term of the Agreement through June 30, 2020, with an increase of \$51,500, for a maximum Agreement amount of \$154,500

-The resolution and agreements have been reviewed and approved by County Counsel as to form.
+The Resolution and Amendments have been reviewed and approved by County Counsel as to form.
 The Resolution contains the County's standard provisions allowing amendment of the County's fiscal obligations by a maximum of \$25,000 per agreement.

-Approval of this resolution contributes to the Shared Vision 2025 of a Collaborative community by providing resources to assist the County's AB 109 and Unified Reentry populations with the employment training, supportive transitional housing, and in-custody and out-of-custody educational services needed to make a successful reentry into the community.
+Approval of this Resolution contributes to the Shared Vision 2025 of a Collaborative community by providing resources to assist the County's AB 109 and Unified Reentry populations with the employment training, supportive transitional housing, and in-custody and out-of-custody educational services needed to make a successful reentry into the community.